- Home

 15. Agile Testing

-Agile testers work quickly within development cycles, continuously testing and providing feedback for faster releases.
+Agile testers work fast within development cycles, continuously testing and providing feedback for faster releases.

 16. Usability Testing

-Usability testing focuses on the end-user experience, helping test engineers identify areas where the app might be confusing or frustrating for users.
+Usability testing is focused on end-user experience and helps test engineers identify areas where the app might be confusing or frustrating for users.

 Soft Skills to Look for in Your Ideal QA Tester